-Subject: Effective Date: Revised Date:

-Written Directive System February 14, 201 8 February 14, 2018

-Title: Pages: Distribution:

-Written Agreement for Services 5 All Members
+Subject: Effective Date: Revised Date: Written Directive System February 14, 2018 February 14, 2018 Title: Written Agreement for Services Provided Pages: 5 Distribution: All Members Cross Reference: Chief of Police Approval CALEA Reference Chapter 3.1.1 Nathaniel Allen

-Provided

-Cross Reference: Chief of Police A Chief of Police Approval

-CALEA Reference Chapter 3.1.1 Nathaniel Allen Nathaniel Allen

 It is the policy of the Decatur Police Department to provide law enforcement services on a contractual basis.
 Unless preempted by higher governmental authority, the Department will initiate a precise contract that will describe those services provided to another entity.